Mdina Malta photos shows a glimpse of a few locations. They will inspire you to visit.

 Mdina a timeless beauty, the old medieval capital city with narrow streets and surrounded with fortifications built originally in the late 13th century.

 It used to be known with the Italian name of Citta' Vecchia or Citta' Notable during the time of the Knights of St. John.
 The Maltese calling it Mdina, a medieval city with narrow streets and surrounded with fortification walls.

 The name Mdina is very similar in various languages, Roman occupation (Melita), to ancient Greek (Melitte), Phoenician, Arabic (Madinah)and in Italian (Medina).
 This shows us that the location was well habitable for a long time due to being at the top of a hill from where one could see most of the island and surrounded with fortifications to withstand a siege.

-When in 1530 the Knights of St. John arrived in Malta they established themselves in the port area at the Cottonera side since they had come over with their fleet anchored within the Grand harbour.
+When in 1530 the Knights of St. John arrived in Malta, they established themselves in the port area at the Cottonera side since they had come over with their fleet anchored within the Grand harbour.
 So they had to live there as they had to guard their fleet.
-Later on the new capital city Valletta was built in 1565 so Mdina became known as the old capital.
+Later on the new capital city Valletta was built in 1565, so Mdina became known as the old capital.
 Today Mdina has 300 inhabitants.

-The square in front of the cathedral on the right side just showing part of the main façade corner, the biggest square where one stops to admire and take photos surrounded by old large houses.
+The square in front of the cathedral on the right side just showing part of the main facade corner, the biggest square where one stops to admire and take photos surrounded by old large houses.